annaschultz/annaschultz.github.io/research.md

 Working papers:

-+ “Violence and the Persistence of Ethnic Identification.”
-With Nicholas Sambanis.

 + “Communication Technology and National Identity: Evidence from Sub-Saharan Africa.”
-With Donghyun Danny Choi and Benjamin Laughlin.
+With Donghyun Danny Choi and Benjamin Laughlin. *Under Review*

 + “When Chiefs Buy Votes: Evidence from Ghana.”

-+ “Measuring the Effects of Economic Austerity on Pro-Sociality: Evidence from Greece” With Nicholas Sambanis and Elena Nikolova.
++ “Measuring the Effects of Economic Austerity on Pro-Sociality: Evidence from Greece” With Nicholas Sambanis and Elena Nikolova. *Under Review*

++ “Violence and the Persistence of Ethnic Identification.”

 + “The Geography of Accountability: Evidence from sub-Saharan Africa”